 - Capacity building: strengthening the parties’ ability to work constructively towards an agreement

-Disengaging Al-Shabaab in Somalia
+Example from the Field: Disengaging Al-Shabaab in Somalia

-The UN in Somalia (UNSOM) is supporting the Government of Somali to implement a National Programme to assist disengaged Al-Shabaab combatants in reintegrating back into society.
+The UN in Somalia (UNSOM) is supporting the Government of Somalia to implement the National Programme to assist disengaged Al-Shabaab combatants in reintegrating back into society.
 This offers a rare window of opportunity to further deplete Al-Shabaab’s ranks by offering security and alternative livelihoods.
 Religious mentoring and ideological rehabilitation represent a crucial component of this process.
 Four transitional sites receiving (ex-)combatants are currently operational across the country.